nv-morpheus/Morpheus/examples/root_cause_analysis/README.md

 to-file --filename=./root-cause-binary-output.jsonlines --overwrite
 ```

-If successful, you should see the following output:
+If successful, the following should be displayed:

 ```bash
 Configuring Pipeline via CLI